Are you starting to feel that watering in summer is a chore? Wouldn’t it be pleasing to have only plants with no watering?

 Native to desert regions, these plants usually share narrow, leathery silver-colored leaves, or, as a stark contrast, fleshy thick leaves to store water.

-Plants that don’t need water – almost
+Outdoor plants that don’t need water – almost

 Apart from the totemic olive trees and lavender, many flower shrubs only require watering once a week.
 That’s the case for cistus, oleander, Mexican orange tree, perovskia, cinquefoil.
 On the other hand, escallonia or grevillea are perfectly content with one watering every two weeks.